 Former border crossing at Chausseestrasse

-This was one of the checkpoints where German citizens could enter the GDR by car, although you wouldn’t necessarily know that today since the site where vehicle processing took place today is a nondescript Total petrol station.
-As you pass into Mitte, note the tram tracks in the middle of the road and the absence of any actual trams, which were rendered defunct when the Ghost Stations (see above) were reopened.
-The crossing is also remembered by some engravings of rabbits on the pavements by artist Karla Sachse – a reference to how rabbits were actually the only creatures that could come and go across the Wall without fear of being murdered.
+This was one of the checkpoints where German citizens could enter the GDR by car, although you wouldn’t necessarily know that today since the site where vehicle processing took place today is now a nondescript petrol station.
+As you pass into Mitte, note the tram tracks in the middle of the road and the absence of any actual trams, which were rendered defunct when the ghost stations (see above) were reopened.
+The crossing is also remembered by some engravings of rabbits on the pavements by artist Karla Sachse—a reference to how rabbits were actually the only creatures that could come and go across the Wall without fear of being murdered.
 Read more here.

 The small grey concrete tower that stands at the end of a cul-de-sac on Kieler Strasse goes unnoticed by most.
 Encircled by apartment buildings on three sides, it faces out towards the slushy water of the Berlin-Spandau ship canal.
 But this simple structure is arguably the most personal of the area’s many Berlin Wall memorials.
 It’s dedicated to Günter Litfin, who was shot dead while attempting to swim across the canal only 11 days after the border was closed and the Wall went up in 1961.

 The memorial was inaugurated by Günter’s brother Jürgen (RIP), who renovated the long-abandoned tower, a task that included locating the main entrance’s metal steps, which had been taken away to make chicken coops in local garden allotments.
 Although the tower is often visited on official Berlin Wall tours, its secluded location is an important part of its effect.
 In a way, it has become a fortress of knowledge and memory, hidden from the view of the very city it once watched over so fervently.
 Full post here.